duckduckgo/duckduckgo-documentation/duckduckhack/testing/test_files.md

 ## Creating Test Files

+If you used `duckpan new` to start your project, a simple test file was automatically created for you.
+Otherwise, copying the test file from a similar instant answer is an easy way to get started.
+Either way, you are a few well-placed edits from a test file suitable for your instant answer.

 Your test file should be named like the package which it tests.
 For example, `DDG::Goodie::Fortune` has its tests in `t/Fortune.t`.
 The Goodie and Spice repositories have libraries (`DDG::Test::Goodie` and `DDG::Test::Spice`, respectively) which make it easy to quickly develop tests.
-Probably the most common way to get started on your test file is to copy one from a similar instant answer.
-With a few well-placed edits, you should have a suitable test file for your instant answer.

 ## Running Test Files